n006370/HelioX20/Troubleshooting/README.md

 # Troubleshooting

-Please take advantage of the many HiKey resources available to you through 96Boards, SeeedStudio, and Coursera
+Please take advantage of the many Helio X20 resources available to you through 96Boards, MediaTek, and Coursera

 - [96Boards Helio X20 Forum]()
    - The DragonBoard has its very own 96Boards forum.
 If you can't find a pre-existing thread that addresses your issue, start your own and let the community help out!